scale-it/algo-builder/docs/testing-teal.md

       const john = new StoreAccount(initialAlgo);
       const bob = new StoreAccount(initialAlgo);
-  `initialAlgo`: To set up accounts we can pass the amount of algos we want to have in it.
+  `initialAlgo`: To set up accounts we can pass the initial amount of algos we want to have in it.
+It's recommended to have some initial algos (to cover transaction fees and to maintain minimum balance for an account)
 - Prepare Runtime: After creating accounts we will create a runtime object with those accounts.

       const runtime = new Runtime([john, bob]);